18parkky/NanoMnT/README.md

 ## Citation
-If you use NanoMnT in your research, please cite this paper.
+If you use NanoMnT in your research, please cite this paper: https://doi.org/10.1093/gigascience/giaf013

+We are currently working on identification of MSI cells in single-cell resolution and making promising progress.
 NanoMnT is under active development, so feel free to make suggestions!